cityofasheville/bedrock2/docs/etl_formats.md

-The data directory (src/db/bedrock-db-data/data) is the canonical store for all Bedrock assets.
+The data directory (src/db/bedrock-db-data/data) contains files that builds example data sources when ```make seed``` is run in the db dir.
 Under data/, a subdir exists for each asset.
+The canonical store for all Bedrock assets is now in a separate repo: managed-data-assets

 # Asset File
 - The **Asset** json file is shaped like this: